0xfefe-com/pico-vault/README.md

 Workflow and tips:

-1. Connect the Pico to your computer and try to communicate with it.
+1. Connect the Pico to your computer and try to communicate with the Pico Vault.
 2. Figure out how the PIN is verified.
   - You will need to do some reverse engineering!
   - For your Pico ID, only the `.uf2` file is available.
 This is the firmware flashing format used by Pico.
 The `scripts/uf2_to_bin.py` can transform this to a raw binary for you, which can be loaded into Ghidra and reverse engineered.